MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 1. Follow the steps and enter the necessary details to sign in with your Microsoft account.
 You're requested to provide an email address and password to sign in.

-1. The application requests permission to maintain access to data you've given it access to, and to sign you in and read your profile, as shown.
+1. The application requests permission to maintain access to data you allow access to, and to sign you in and then read your profile, as shown in the screenshot.
 Select Accept.

   ![Diagram that shows the sample app requesting for consent to access the required permissions.](media/python-webapp/consent.png)

-1. The following screenshot appears, indicating that you've successfully signed in to the application.
+1. The following screenshot appears, which indicates that you've successfully signed in to the application.

   ![Diagram that shows how the sample app has successfully signed in a user.](media/python-webapp/signed-in-user.png)